GPPassos/computational-semantics/README.md

 We work with Blackburn & Bos files, integrating with Wordnet and doing other exercises.

-The thesis text is avaiable at texto/tcc_gppassos.pdf
+The thesis text is available at texto/tcc_gppassos.pdf

 # Requirements

 - Prolog (we use [Prolog SWI](http://www.swi-prolog.org/) )

+One of:
-- Otter and Mace2: avaiable at https://www.cs.unm.edu/~mccune/otter/
+- Otter and Mace2: available at https://www.cs.unm.edu/~mccune/otter/
+- Prover9 and Mace4: available at https://www.cs.unm.edu/~mccune/mace4/

 # Usage

 Access `BB1` folder and from there call `prolog`.
-You'll probably want to use our modifications from `kellerStorage.pl` or `helpfulCurt.pl`:
+You'll probably want to use our modifications from `kellerStorage.pl`, `holeSemantics.pl`, `helpfulCurt.pl` or `helpfulCurtHole.pl`:

 ```bash
 prolog